Lianghe-Chen/Data-Engineer-Tech-Challenge-LH/2_Databases/README.md

 ## Section 2: Databases

 For this section, I set up a PostgreSQL database using the base `docker` image [here](https://hub.docker.com/_/postgres).
 I created a `Dockerfile` which will stand up my database with the DDL statements needed to create the necessary tables.
-This was derived from the SQL file: `world.sql` which is the PostgreSQL port of the MySQL “World” database.
+This was derived from the SQL file: `world.sql` which is the PostgreSQL part of the MySQL “World” database.
 For this car dealership, each table contains the following fields, characteristics and information:

 - SalesID --> Unique identifier for each sale transaction.
 - Manufacturer --> Car manufacturer.